At the Airport

 Inspection at the Airport or Border Post by U.S. Customs and Border Protection (CBP)

 When you arrive at the Los Angeles International Airport (LAX) or other U.S. port of entry, a CBP officer will review your documents and grant entry to the United States by taking your photograph, fingerprints, and stamping your passport.
-See Arrival Procedures for Students or Exchange Visitors for details.
+See Arrival Procedures for details.

 Canadian citizens arriving to work or study at Caltech/JPL should avoid using airport self-service kiosks to process entry to the United States.
 The kiosks are for visitors (B1/B2) only.